The Tonight Show

 In 1957, the show briefly tried a more news-style format (during which time its title was adjusted to Tonight!
 America After Dark).
 It has otherwise adhered to the talk show format introduced by Allen and honed further by Paar.

 Carson is the longest-serving host to date, although he is not the host with the most episodes.
 The Tonight Show Starring Johnny Carson aired for 30 seasons between October 1962 and May 1992.
 Leno has the record of having hosted the greatest number of total televised episodes.
-Leno's record is due to the fact that, unlike Carson (who only produced new shows three days a week, these being typically Wednesday, Thursday and Friday, starting in the 1980s), Leno also never used guest hosts on The Tonight Show with Jay Leno (except Katie Couric, once) and produced new shows five days a week; Leno himself was also Carson's primary guest host for the last five years of Carson's tenure, adding even more episodes to his credit.
+Leno's record is due to the fact that, unlike Carson (who only produced new shows three days a week, these being typically Wednesday, Thursday and Friday, starting in the 1980s), Leno also never used guest hosts on The Tonight Show with Jay Leno (except Katie Couric once) and produced new shows five days a week; Leno himself was also Carson's primary guest host for the last five years of Carson's tenure, adding even more episodes to his credit.
 Leaving out Leno's five years as permanent guest host, Leno hosted 119 more episodes as full-time host than Carson.

 During Carson's first four years, the show ran for 105 minutes and then was reduced to ninety minutes in early 1967 when Carson stopped appearing for the first 15 minutes because most affiliates were carrying their local news during that time slot as they expanded to half an hour.
 During Carson's 1980 contract negotiations, the show was shortened to sixty minutes beginning that September, where it has remained since.
 NBC also broadcast The Best of Carson which were repeats of some of Carson's popular older albeit usually recent shows.
 Prior to the debut of Saturday Night Live in October 1975, NBC aired The Best of Carson on Saturday nights at 11:30 pm.
 During Leno's tenure as permanent guest host, The Best of Carson usually aired on Mondays with Leno hosting on Tuesdays.

 Also featuring prominently on Carson's show was his sidekick Ed McMahon, who introduced Carson and typically appeared alongside him for the entire episode.
 By the end of Carson's tenure, McMahon usually only appeared in episodes hosted by Carson, and the use of a sidekick in such a manner has not been continued under Leno and his successors.

 Apart from the show's brief run as a news show in 1957, its shortest-serving host was Conan O'Brien, who went on to continue hosting a late-night program following his controversial departure.
 O'Brien hosted 146 episodes over the course of fewer than eight months before Leno was brought back as host, where he served for almost four additional years.
-Current host Fallon debuted on February 17, 2014.
+Host Fallon debuted on February 17, 2014.
 Fallon had previously hosted Late Night with Jimmy Fallon, and before Late Night he was a popular member of the cast of Saturday Night Live, co-hosting the "Weekend Update" segment with Tina Fey as well as performing sketches.